Soundaryasugavanes/Soundarya/README.md

 This analysis is focused on identifying various customer segments, understanding purchasing trends, and evaluating the profitability associated with each of these customer segments.

 QUESTIONS:
-1.How many distinct cities are present in the dataset?\n 2.In which city is each branch situated?
+1.How many distinct cities are present in the dataset?
+2.In which city is each branch situated?
 3.How many distinct product lines are there in the dataset?
 4.What is the most common payment method?